stefanvanberkum/TorchGNN-MLP/README.md

 ```

 Alternatively, one can use the provided bash script ```collect_statistics.sh```, to collect all statistics mentioned in
 the report.
-Make sure to activate the virtual environment before calling the bash script.
+Make sure to change the CMAKE_PREFIX_PATH variable and activate the virtual environment before calling the bash script.